Mobile Phone Research Unit

 The Mobile Phone Research Unit examines the possible short-term health effects of mobile phone type signals.

 Researchers working in the Unit want to find out if some people are highly sensitive to these signals.
-They have previously tested whether those people who report sensitivity to mobile phone emissions experience adverse symptoms when exposed to them under ‘double-blind’ conditions (paper) and whether the new TETRA radio system used by police officers in the UK can cause short term symptoms (paper).
-The Unit is also interested in the more general area of electrosensitivity and has published extensive reviews of the scientific literature concerning this poorly understood condition (see here, here and here).
+They have previously tested whether those people who report sensitivity to mobile phone emissions experience adverse symptoms when exposed to them under ‘double-blind’ conditions and whether the new TETRA radio system used by police officers in the UK can cause short-term symptoms.

 The work is supported by two research grants awarded by the UK Mobile Telecommunications and Health Research programme.

 Mobile Phone Research Unit Publications

 - Rubin GJ, Nieto-Hernandez R & Wessely S. Idiopathic environmental intolerance attributed to electromagnetic fields (formerly ’electromagnetic hypersensitivity’): An updated systematic review of provocation studies.
 Bioelectromagnetics 2010; 31:1-11 (paper)

 - Nieto-Hernandez R, Williams J, Cleare AJ, Landau S, Wessely S & Rubin GJ.
 Can exposure to a terrestrial trunked radio (TETRA)-like signal cause symptoms?
 A randomised double-blind provocation study.
 Occupational and Environmental Medicine; e-publication ahead of print DOI:10.1136/oem.2010.055889 (abstract)